-The following rules & regulations are effective for the 2017 Orleans County Fishing Derby, Inc, hereafter referred to as Derby, August 5-20, 2017:
+The following rules & regulations are effective for the 2019 Rotary Fishing Derby, an Albion Rotary Club event, hereafter referred to as Derby, August 3-18, 2019:

 1. All fish entered must be caught by hook and line, rod and reel in a legal fashion determined by the New York State Department of Environmental Conservation Laws.
 All entered fish must be caught within the U.S. waters of Lake Ontario proper or Lake Ontario Tributaries of New York State off shore of Orleans, Niagara and Monroe Counties, west of the Genesee River.